Thagyamin: Celestial Vehicles

 When traveling, Thagyamin most frequently rides the Vejayantā Celestial Chariot.
 On special occasions, he rides the elephant Airāvaṇa.

 Vejayantā Celestial Chariot

 The Vejayantā chariot is driven by the divine charioteer Mātali.
 The chariot spans a length of 150 yojanas from front to back.
 At its center lies a grand jeweled platform for Thagyamin to be seated upon.
 The chariot has only one yoke, which is harnessed with a thousand divine horses known as Ājānīya.
 These celestial horses are renowned for their speed and elegance.

 Royal Elephant Airāvaṇa

-The celestial being known as Airāvaṇa assumes the form of an elephant for Thagyamin to ride when visiting his divine garden.
+The celestial being known as Airāvaṇa (ဧရာဝဏ်) assumes the form of an elephant for Thagyamin to ride when visiting his divine garden.
 Airāvaṇa was originally a deva, who in a previous life had been a great elephant gifted to King Māgha.
 In the celestial realms, actual animals do not exist, as this is not customary.
 Upon Thagyamin's return from the garden, the elephant reverts to his original divine form.